 Welcome!

-I am Ye Hong, currently pursuing a doctoral degree at ETH Zurich, supervised by Martin Raubal and Konrad Schindler.
-I work in the Mobility Information Engineering (MIE) Lab at the Chair of Geoinformation Engineering, ETH Zurich.
-Before starting the doctoral journey, I obtained my master’s degree in Geomatic from ETH Zurich and a bachelor’s degree in GIS and RS from Sun Yat-sen University, China.
+I am Ye Hong, currently a postdoctoral researcher at ETH Zurich, working in the Mobility Information Engineering (MIE) Lab at the Chair of Geoinformation Engineering.
+I obtained my doctoral degree in Geomatics, ETH Zurich, under the supervision of Martin Raubal and Konrad Schindler.
+Previously, I earned my master’s degree in Geomatic from ETH Zurich and a bachelor’s degree in GIS and RS from Sun Yat-sen University, China.

-I have a keen interest in human mobility, urban computing, and network science, with a particular fascination for leveraging computational methods such as ML and DL to address real-world challenges that impact our daily lives.
-Currently, I am working on predicting and modelling individual human mobility, intending to promote personalized travel options for a smooth transition towards a sustainable transportation system.
+I have a keen interest in human mobility, urban computing, and network science, with a particular focus on leveraging computational methods such as ML and DL to address real-world challenges that impact daily lives.
+My current research centers on predicting and modeling individual mobility, with the goal of promoting personalized travel options and supporting a smooth transition toward sustainable transportation systems.
 Read more about my recent projects in Projects.

 News

-- [May.
-2024] I gave a talk at the Swiss Transport Research Conference (STRC) titled Towards realistic individual activity location demand synthesis using deep generative networks, with corresponding publication avilabel here.
+- [May 2024] I gave a talk at the Swiss Transport Research Conference (STRC) titled Towards realistic individual activity location demand synthesis using deep generative networks, with corresponding publication available here.
 Reach out if you are interested in the topic and want to learn more!

 - [Apr.
 2024] Our paper Is a 15-Minute City Within Reach?
 Measuring Multimodal Accessibility and Carbon Footprint in 12 Major American Cities was published in Land Use Policy.